nuxeh/aocf/aocf_cli/README.md

 ### `set-cookie`

-Write out the cookie using provided session cookie string.
+Write the cookie into cache using provided session cookie string.

 ### `get-cookie`